serverpod/serverpod_docs/versioned_docs/version-1.2.0/01-get-started.md

 The method returns the inserted object with its `id` field set from the database.

 ### Reading from database
-Retrieving a single row from the database can done by calling the static `db.findById` method and providing the `id` of the row.
+Retrieving a single row from the database can be done by calling the static `db.findById` method and providing the `id` of the row.

 ```dart
 var myCompany = await Company.db.findById(session, companyId);